-Generally, we suggest bringing your child into our office between 18 and 24 months.
+Generally, we recommend bringing your child into our office beginning at age 3.
 If you bring them in at this time, it can help your children become more comfortable at our practice and it gives you the chance to learn more about helping your children have the best oral health possible.
 If your children have any dental problems at any time, we ask that you bring them in to see us as soon as possible.

 How often should I see my dentist?